 With advances in technology, pacemakers and ICDs generally last several years and, in most cases, allow a person to lead a normal life.

 Heart murmurs may be caused by a number of factors or diseases, including defective heart valves, fever, and pregnancy.
+Read on to learn more about this condition.

 The mitral valve sits between the left atrium and left ventricle.
 It's job is to keep blood flowing in the right direction.
 Mitral valve prolapse is the bulging of the valve causing blood to leak backwards.